atlesn/rrr/README.md

 Some systems have customized branches, choose one of the following if appropriate:

-	$ git checkout archlinux
 	$ git checkout freebsd
 	$ git checkout ubuntu

-The master branch of RRR contains a native Debian package.
+The RRR source tree contains packages for Debian-based systems, RedHat-based systems and ArchLinux.

 See the *COMPILE* section below for further information.